 Old-age settlement: Age 60 (age 58 for covered publicsector workers, age 55 if prematurely aged) and does not meet the qualifying conditions for the old-age pension.
-Retirement from employment is necessary.
+Employment must cease.

 The settlement is payable abroad only under reciprocal agreement.